NBISweden/workshop_omics_integration/precourse.md

 ##### 3. Create and activate the environment
-For each day you will have to create a different environment:
+For each day you will have to create a different environment as not all programs are compatible with each other:
 <br>
 **Before the course**